mjb123uk/ElementArchieve/README.md

 You can create an archive with a defined title in a 'system setting' selected folder.
 By default this is within the {assets_path}components/elementarchive/archive/ folder.
 It is recommended that this be changed to somewhere out of the web root e.g. if you have moved the core then {core_path}export/elementarchive/.
-Note - if the path does not exist but is writable then it will be created when you first launch the elementarchieve CMP.
+Note - if the path does not exist but is writable then it will be created when you first launch the elementarchive CMP.

 The create/build option will save a copy of each element (Templates, Template Variables, Chunks, Snippets & Plugins) in a structure that matches the element tree.